 Yayoi’s a whore, essentially.
 She does everything in her power to keep Touya away from Yuki and vice versa because she doesn’t want anything distracting Yuki from her singing.
 She knows this hurts Touya, so she jumps him every chance she gets to be a replacement for Yuki.
 It should be noted that he does fight this at first, but not much and not for long.
 She hardly ever cracks a smile and she’s not likable at all.

-Mana: A girl Touya happened upon at a train station, then came to be her tutor.
+Mana: Mana is a girl Touya happened upon at a train station, then came to be her tutor.
 Mana just started following Touya, even though she seemingly hated him from first sight.
 She started screaming “MOLESTER!
 PERVERT!” just because he bumped into her.
-She does this twice and each time she’s by a security guard or cop and each time she has her mouth covered by Touya who promptly drags her away….Good job cops.
+She does this twice and each time she’s by a security guard or cop and each time she has her mouth covered by Touya who promptly drags her away….Good job, cops.
 You hear and see that and don’t move a muscle.
 Nice.

 Mana’s annoying.
-She’s a brat who also has a thing for Touya (School Days effect will kill you in this series.)
+She’s a brat who also has a thing for Touya.
 She’s also on a crusade to find who ‘Yuki’ really is because she believes he’s simply under the delusion that he’s dating Yuki and knows Rina.
 Every girl he sees her with she accuses of being Yuki.
 It stopped being cute the first time she did it.

 Art and Animation: The art and animation are really great.
 Nothing spectacular, but still high quality.

 Voice Acting: Japanese – The voices are very well done, and none of them got on my nerves or seemed flat.

 Music: Being rooted in a lot of pop idol culture, there’s obviously a focus on music in this series.
 The music is okay, I guess.
 The vocal songs in the series are forgettable except “White Album” itself.
 The opening and ending are bland, but fairly memorable.
 The background music is bland and forgettable.